engagement-center/nestwatchR/README.md

 remotes::install_github("engagement-center/nestwatchR")
 ```

-This package primarily uses the `R` programming language and some
+This package primarily uses the `R` programming language, and some
 knowledge of R is necessary for using these products.
 A function in this
 collection also depends on the program `Python`, which needs to be
 [installed](https://www.python.org/downloads/) on your machine prior to
-use of the function.
+using the function.
 No prior knowledge of Python or manual setup of the
 program is needed.
 Use the following code chunk to check if Python is
 already installed on your machine and follow the resulting link if not
 already installed: